Informs Knowledge Cafe' (Spring 2021)

 import wrds

-Connect to WRDS
+Connect to WRDSdb = wrds.Connection(wrds_username='your-username')

 Find your library and tables.
 They can be found in the "Variable Description" of interested libraries, see the following picture:

-Or, another method for discovering what tables are included inside a libraries, you can run the db.list_tables(library="intersted library").
+Or, another method for discovering what tables are included inside a libraries, you can run thedb.list_tables(library="intersted library")

-Now, we are going to collect their 'sales', 'company name', and 'cusip' of these companies.
+Now, let's say we are going to collect 'company name', 'gvkey' and 'sales to cutomers' from the table 'wrds_seg_customer'

 First, we need to create a dictionary of tickers with the following format: Once, we create that dictionary, we submit the job to wrds for colleccting those variables only for these companies and only from January of 2010 till January of 2020.
 See the following picture: Once the data is collected, we may again merge two dataframes: So, this process can be applied to any other databases, the only thing you need to change is your wrds library and table.